How one woman is taking on Vietnam's 'big coal' - France 24

 Khanh didn't set out to work in the field she is leading today.

-After studying internation relations at Vietnam's diplomatic academy she pivoted into development work, mostly with the country's ethnic minorities.
+After studying international relations at Vietnam's diplomatic academy she pivoted into development work, mostly with the country's ethnic minorities.

 Soon she saw how mining activity was ravaging Vietnam's most vulnerable from deadly mining accidents to coal-dust coating villages.